Obviously microgreens placed under a light source grow more vigorous than without light.

 There are a few reasons this grow light was purchased.

 - The Amconsure LED grow light had a 3-way built-in timer.
-Although two of the settings are basically useless for microgreens, and the third, a 12-hour setting, works great.
+Although two settings are useless for microgreens, the third, a 12-hour setting, works great.
 Twelve hours is long enough to provide good microgreen growth.
-Plus, I didn't want to buy another timer.
+Plus, I didn’t want to buy another timer.

-- The clamp is very handy to attach the lamp to many different table or countertop configurations and still position the lights over trays of microgreens.
+- The clamp is convenient for attaching the lamp to many different table or countertop configurations and still positioning the lights over trays of microgreens.
 In fact, I found the clamp worked much better than expected.

-- The three-head lights have 360-degree flexible gooseneck arms that provide many lighting and microgreen tray position configurations.
+- The three-head lights have 360-degree flexible gooseneck arms, providing lighting and microgreen tray position configurations.

 - The Amconsure LED grow light is highly rated on Amazon.
-More importantly, the 4 and 5 star ratings make up 95% of the 57 reviews accumulated at time of purchase.
-I felt confident the light wouldn't break and was accurately described.
+More importantly, the 4 and 5-star ratings make up 95% of the 57 reviews accumulated at the time of purchase.
+I felt confident the light wouldn’t break, which was accurately described.

-- The reported wattage is as high as the other reasonably price LED grow lights.
-However, I assume that the 30-watts is an equivalent measure of power.
+- The reported wattage is as high as the other reasonably priced LED grow lights.
+However, I assume that 30 watts is an equivalent measure of power.
 Most LED bulbs and lights are reported in watt equivalent values to make it easier for people to compare to non-LED bulbs.

-- Lastly, for the all the options this LED grow light contains the price is reasonable.
+- Lastly, for all the options this LED grow light contains, the price is reasonable.
 The light has other options not mentioned, but none of them are important for microgreen growth.

 Free Quick Microgreen Guide